J-Liu/riscv-llvm-toolchain/README.md

 # RISC-V LLVM Compiler Toolchain

-'Pure' LLVM Toolchian with Multi-libc for RISC-V with QEMU.
+'Pure' Multi-libc LLVM Toolchain for RISC-V with QEMU.

 ## Prerequisites
 It is well tested on Ubuntu-20.04 AMD64, I'm not sure about the other platfoms.